 De Minimus Safe Harbor

-De minimis safe harbor refers to an annual tax return election that allows taxpayers to deduct a variety of purchases that are usually affected by taxation.
+De minimis safe harbor refers to an annual tax return election that allows taxpayers to deduct various purchases that are usually affected by taxation.

 During the process of creating year-end financial statements, accountants are faced with the decision to allocate cost as an expense or to capitalize it.
 As mentioned above, the de minimis safe harbor emphasizes allocating costs of assets as an expense.
 Here’s why:

-- Capitalization: When a firm capitalizes a cost, it is directed towards capital expenditures.
-The cost will be accounted for as an asset on the balance sheet but will be subject to depreciation expense.
+Capitalization: When a firm capitalizes a cost, it is directed towards capital expenditures.
+The cost will be accounted for as an asset on the balance sheet and subject to depreciation expense.
 In general, capitalization lowers the future net income of a firm.